🎨

 Use for text and dark accents.

-White
+White (primary)

 #FFFFFF

-Use for backgrounds; ensures contrast.
+Use for backgrounds to ensure contrast.

-Gray 200
+Gray (primary)

 Light neutral for backgrounds.

-Green 600
+Green (primary)

-Red 300
+Red (primary)

-Use sparingly for warnings or errors.
+Accent color – use sparingly for warnings or errors.
+Also appears as Red 500.

 Typography